Speaking & Workshops

 For me, two points stood out in particular: the brain’s need for recovery, just like an athlete requires rest after performance, and the importance of defining one’s ‘non-negotiables’ and core values as a personal compass.

-I truly hope many more will have the opportunity to experience Karin’s talk – it comes highly recommended!
+I truly hope many more will have the opportunity to experience Karin’s talk and workshop – it comes highly recommended!

 Kristoffer Szilas, PhD, Researcher at the Natural History Museum of Denmark